Southern New Hampshire University: Accreditation and memberships

-Recognitions and awards

-The university's community economic development program received a 2007 New England Higher Education Excellence Award, the Robert J. McKenna award, named for the former Rhode Island state senator and New England Board of Higher Education chair.
-It is presented each year to an outstanding academic program.

-In 2012, Fast Company named SNHU the 12th most innovative organization in the world in its World's 50 Most Innovative Companies edition.

-In 2013, the university was recognized by The Chronicle of Higher Education as one of the best colleges for which to work.

-In 2014, the School of Business and the COCE won multiple "Best of Business" Awards, for Best MBA Program and Best Online Degree Program, respectively.
-These awards are presented annually by the New Hampshire Business Review.

-U.S. News & World Report ranked Southern New Hampshire University at #112 in Regional Universities North (out of 196 institutions), and #1 in Most Innovative Schools in the 2019 rankings.

 Student activities

 Southern New Hampshire University has many student organizations on campus, including Radio SNHU (the campus radio station) and The Penmen Press (the student newspaper).
 SNHU also publishes The Penmen Review, an online creative writing journal for students and alumni.

-There are several fraternities and sororities on campus.

 Athletics

 Southern New Hampshire University participates in NCAA Division II athletics.
 It is a member of the Eastern College Athletic Conference and the Northeast-10 Conference.
 The teams' nickname, the Penmen, is an homage to the university's history in accounting.
 The university's mascot is named "Petey Penmen".

 SNHU is a recipient of the NCAA Foundation Academic Achievement Award, which recognizes high graduation rates among student athletes.
 SNHU took home the award for the highest graduation rate among all Division II institutions.
 SNHU also earned the Northeast 10 Conference Academic Achievement Award after the 2001–02 school year.